silkodenis/combine-redux-store/README.md

 # Combine Redux Store

-Combine Redux Store is a lightweight package for state management in SwiftUI and Combine applications, built on unidirectional data flow (UDF) architectures.
+Combine Redux Store is a lightweight package for state management in SwiftUI and Combine applications, designed for unidirectional data flow (UDF) architectures.
 It provides a unified state management mechanism along with support for state-driven asynchronous side effects.

 ## Key Features